aanandiyadav-design/social-media-sentiment-analysis-x/README.md

 For example, the most influential user in the retweet subset was Christina Aguilera, with an influence score exceeding 16 million, despite not being among the most active contributors.
 In contrast, the most frequent tweeting user contributed 40 posts but did not appear in the top influence rankings.
 This highlights a clear distinction between activity and visibility: users who post the most are not necessarily the ones shaping the conversation.
 One limitation of this approach is that all engagement types are weighted equally, which may not fully reflect how different interactions contribute to reach.

 This pattern is reinforced at the content level.
 High-frequency tokens such as “rt” indicate that much of the activity is driven by retweet amplification rather than original content generation.
-At the same time, terms like “wandavision”, “agatha”, and “spinoff” suggest that discussion clusters around specific subtopics rather than the keyword itself.
+At the same time, terms such as “wandavision”, “agatha”, and “spinoff” show that discussion fragments into subtopics within the broader Disney-related conversation, rather than remaining centered on the keyword.

 Sentiment analysis was implemented using TextBlob to compute polarity and subjectivity scores for each post.
 While the average polarity was slightly positive (~0.067), the distribution was wide and centered near neutral, making the mean a weak summary statistic.
 Extreme values were more informative than the mean: positive sentiment was generally tied to entertainment-driven engagement, while negative sentiment appeared in more targeted critiques.
 This also highlights a limitation of lexicon-based sentiment models, which tend to flatten context and nuance, particularly in short-form social media text.